alexmarqs/zod-config/README.md

   adapters: envAdapter(),
 });

-// using custom env + filter regex const customConfig = await loadConfig({
+// using custom env + filter regex to match only the keys we need const customConfig = await loadConfig({
   schema: schemaConfig,
   adapters: envAdapter({